 - Remove fish from the pan and set aside.
 In the same pan, add the shallot (or minced onion) and garlic.
 Cook until tender and translucent.
 Add the wine, lemon zest and lemon juice.
 Heat the sauce until it gently starts to boil.
 Reduce heat.

-Simmer the sauce for about 2 minutes or until it starts to slightly thicken.
+Simmer the sauce for about 2 minutes or until it starts to reduce a bit.
 Add capers, parsley, salt, and pepper to taste.
 Add optional red chili flakes.

 - Return the fish to the pan and cook for about another 1-2 minutes or until the fish is warmed in the sauce.
 Serve warm.